pirsch-analytics/docs/docs/advanced/segmentation-tags.md

 # Tag-Based Segmentation and A/B Testing

 You can attach custom properties (called tags) to page views and events.
 Tags allow you to segment your audience based on data that we do not automatically collect.
-Tags are attached to events as custom properties when you use the JavaScript snippet, or they can be set on page views and events through the server-side API integration.
+They can be attached via the JavaScript snippet or API. **If you attach tags to a custom event, they will be stored as metadata fields.**

 Here are some examples of what you can do with tags: